-After the District reviews and approves In its a watershed city's local water management plan in accordance with Minnesota Statutes section 103B.235, a city must determine whether to amend its official controls (ordinances) and policies to provide protection of water resources at least as effective as provided by the District rules or defer exercise of sole regulatory authority to the District.
-If the city elects to exercise sole regulatory jurisdiction over the subject matter of one or more District rules, the city must adopt and implement the plan within 120 days and determine whether to amend its official controls (ordinances) and policies to provide protection of water resources at least as effective as provided by the District rules or defer exercise of sole regulatory authority to the District within 180 days of adoption of its plan.
+In its local water management plan in accordance with Minnesota Statutes section 103B.235, a city must determine whether to amend its official controls (ordinances) and policies to provide protection of water resources at least as effective as provided by the District rules or defer exercise of sole regulatory authority to the District.
+If the city elects to exercise sole regulatory jurisdiction over the subject matter of one or more District rules, the city must amend its official controls (ordinances) and policies to provide protection of water resources at least as effective as provided by the District rules or defer exercise of sole regulatory authority to the District rules and policies to provide protection of water resources at least as effective as provided by the District rules or defer exercise of sole regulatory authority to the District within 180 days of adoption of its plan.

-Consistent with this regulatory framework (which is outlined in Minnesota Rules 8410.0160), the District will require as a condition of approval of a local water management plan that the city's plan state that the city will update its ordinances to maintain conformity to the NMCWD rules or defer exercise of regulatory authority for the work covered by the revised rule within 1-one year after NMCWD provides notice that it has significantly revised a rule.
+Consistent with this regulatory framework (which is outlined in Minnesota Rules 8410.0160), the District will require as a condition of approval of a local water management plan that the city's plan state that the city will update its ordinances to maintain conformity to the NMCWD rules or defer exercise of regulatory authority for the work covered by the revised rule within one year after NMCWD provides notice that it has significantly revised a rule.
 (The city's plan should allow 60 days for NMCWD review).
 Cities that defer exercise of regulatory authority to the District need to establish protocols to ensure that applicants for other city land-use approvals are referred to the District to obtain relevant necessary approvals under the District rules.